 We want to know how businesses, existing short-term rentals, residents and visitors feel about:

-- Impacts of licencing on existing short-term rentals
+- Impacts of licensing on existing long-term rentals

 During the engagement period, residents, businesses, visitors and short-term rental owners are invited to fill out an online survey, attend open office hours with staff to ask questions and provide feedback and attend virtual or in-person open houses to learn more about the review.